 Malaysian Chocolate Cafe Culture

 We ended up going on quite a few wild goose chases for KL chocolate shops that either no longer exist or only appear seasonally.
 Those are not on this list.
 But neither are the bevy of chocolate-centric cafes in KL, of which I found at least half a dozen while I was researching this guide.
 For example, spots like Molten Chocolate Cafe, Dip n Dip, and Salon Du Chocolat Malaysia, which serve chocolate desserts and fondues.
 But, they have no hand in the chocolate making process themselves, nor do they serve bonbons, as a chocolatier most often does.

-We had a nice experience at Chocoloco Cafe in Publika, but since they only serve desserts including chocolate rather than chocolates themselves, they don’t count as a chocolate shop (but for the record, I’d go back for that sweet chocolate crepe).
-Additionally, there are a number of so-called chocolate shops in Kuala Lumpur which re-sell packages of mass produced chocolates.
-I’ve selected a few of the more well known and longstanding ones for this list, for those of you who may simply want to buy chocolate made in Malaysia.
-But places like this seems to be everywhere, and pop up and close with no warning.
+We had a nice experience at Chocoloco Cafe in Publika, but since they only serve desserts including chocolate rather than chocolates themselves, they don't count as a chocolate shop (but for the record, I'd go back for that sweet chocolate crepe).
+Additionally, there are a number of chocolate shops in Kuala Lumpur which re-sell packages of mass produced chocolates.
+I've selected a few of the more well known and longstanding ones for this list, for those of you who may simply want to buy chocolate made in Malaysia, but places like this seem to be a dime a dozen.

 2021 Update: It's been brought to my attention that in the original version of this guide, I incorrectly asserted that Chocolat World had closed, but they are indeed open and operating as normal.
 I didn't have a chance to try their chocolates on my visit, but they offer chocolate cakes and confections made with Belgian couverture chocolate, in addition to some seasonal goodies each fall and winter.
 Hopefully I can give them a try on my next visit, when the world is something more like normal!